EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Ch2-Living-with-a-Basenji.md

 Environment: Introduce to big, wide world to see and smell everything.
 Avoid frightening new or painful experiences.

-Human socialization: Give lots of love and attention from all types and sizes of people.
+Human \index*{socialization}: Give lots of love and attention from all types and sizes of people.

-Canine socialization: Remove from mother.
+Canine \index*{socialization}: Remove from mother.
 Remove from litter mates or provide rotation system into pairs so that the companion of each pup changes every day.

 ### Training at 8 to 12 weeks:

-Housebreaking: Progress to outside housebreaking.
+\index{housebreaking}Housebreaking: Progress to outside housebreaking.
 Should be able to go all night.

 _**all other training should be daily, individual training sessions out of sight and sound of litter mates and mother and other distractions.  use positive, constructive approach.
 Never use "no" command during training sessions but teach the command and use substitution.**_

-### Substitution:
+### \index{substitution}Substitution:

 1. Do not allow unacceptable behavior to be carried through; say _"No"_, substitute a correct behavior and praise.
-Some substitutions can be toy or chewie for chewing whatever; sit for jumping on people; down position for climbing on furniture.
+Some substitutions can be toy or chewie for \index*{chewing} whatever; sit for jumping on people; down position for climbing on furniture.

 2. If more of a correction is required, grasp the pup's muzzle but do not squeeze, say _"No"_, substitute and praise.